 Following the migration of her grandparents from Gujarat, India in the 1940s, Jessie Kanji grew up in Wellington, Aotearoa.
 Inspired by Mother Nature, studies in medical science and indigenous cultures, she creates abstract forms.
 Catalysed by her journey on the West Coast of New Zealand, her art searches for the balance between order and chaos.
 Exploring the interconnectedness of life, Jessie plays with the elements of connection, movement, space and colour.

-Jessie finds grounding through the creation of patterns, advocating for the healing power of art in all its forms and the meaning it can bring to all shades of humanity.
+Jessie seamlessly translates her drawing practice through multiple print processes including screen-printing, etching, and woodcut.
+Through print-making, Jessie depicts her experiences with the cultures of warli, huichol and latin-american people.
+Jessie advocates for the healing process of creation in all its forms and the meaning it can bring to all shades of humanity.

-2019 Science Degree in Physiology, University of Auckland, New Zealand
+2019 Science Degree in Physiology, University of Auckland, NZ

 Selected Group Exhibitions

 Bledisloe Lane Light Box Installation, Art in the City, Auckland

 Art in the Park: Eden Park, Auckland

 Arrowtown Art Union Exhibition: Lakes District Art Gallery Arrowtown